 In this new age of disunity when many are experiencing racial hatred, misogyny, class war and anti-Semitism, Makom Shalom stands for wholeness of body and soul.
 We find our way with faith and hope through justice and community.
 We support each other in times of sickness and grief through visits from our Bikur Cholim (visiting the sick) care team, and in our daily lives through groups like our Rosh Chodesh (head of the month/new moon) women's gathering.
 Makom Shalom is a spiritual well, a place where we gather to pray and learn with body, mind and heart.

 Makom Shalom is a dynamic Jewish Renewal congregation connected to other communities of faith.
-We are committed to celebrating our authentic selves, supporting each other and standing in solidarity with marginalized religious and ethnic communities.
+We are committed to celebrating our authentic selves, deepening our faith and spirituality, supporting each other and standing in solidarity with marginalized religious and ethnic communities.
 We kindle a new spirit through being with each other and reaching outward across racial and religious divides.